-Distribution of dermal patterns according to sex was presented in Table 3 and 4.
-A larger percentage of ulnar loop (UL) was observed on both hands for male and female subjects, with the little finger (V) having more UL [Male (R = 81; L = 78), female = (R = 89; L = 89)] compared to other digits.
-The least observed pattern was radial loop (RL) which was only observed on the left index finger (3 times) in female subjects.
-Udoaka^[15] also observed a higher frequency of ulnar loops on all fingers in both sex, while George and Yassa^[22], did not observe same in all fingers.
-The ring finger instead has higher frequency of whorls.
+A larger percentage of ulnar loop (UL) was observed on both hands for male and female subjects, with the little finger (V) having more ulnar loop compared to the other digits.
+The least observed pattern was radial loop (RL) which was only observed on the left index finger (3 times) in the sampled female subjects.
+Udoaka [15] also observed a higher percentage of ulnar loops on all fingers in male and female subjects.
+While George and Yassa [23], observed a higher percentage of ulnar loop, but not in all fingers.
+The ring finger was an exception, with a higher frequency of whorls.

-In Table 5 and 6, differences in the distribution of dermal patterns between male and female subjects was determined using Chi-square.
-Significant difference was only observed on the index finger ($X^2 = 10.08$; P = 0.04, $X^2 = 9.26$; P = 0.01) of the right and left digits respectively.
-Other authors (Igbigbi and Msamati^[21]; Ekanem^[14]) observed sexual dimorphism in finger ridge patterns of Malawaians, Tanzanians and Annang people of Akwa Ibom State Nigeria respectively.
+Sex differences in fingerprint patterns was only observed on the right index finger.
+Other authors (Igbigbi and Msamati[22]; Ekanem[14]) observed sexual dimorphism in finger ridge patterns of Malawians, Tanzanians and Annang people of Akwa Ibom State Nigeria respectively.

-Bilateralism test for distribution of patterns was carried out in Table 7 and 8.
+Bilateralism test for distribution of patterns was carried out to determine side differences.
 Significant difference was not observed in the dermatoglyphic pattern of the right and left digits in male and female subjects.
-Jindal et al ^[23] made similar observations among Indian children.
+Jindal et al [24] made similar observations among Indian children, stating that asymmetry scores did not differ significantly.